webguru103/smooch-docs/pages/guide/sending-messages.md

 Once you're able to send text messages to users with Smooch, move on to sending structured messages that can significantly enrich the conversation experience.

  * [Send structured messages](/guide/structured-messages/) using the Smooch API to any messaging channel
- * Take advantage of convenient [shorthand](/guide/sending-images-and-buttons-shorthand) for sending images and buttons from any bussiness system.
+ * Take advantage of convenient [shorthand](/guide/sending-images-and-buttons-shorthand/) for sending images and buttons from any business system.